jcaromiq/rarsero/README.md

 What's Rarsero?
 ===============
-Rarsero is a free script written in Python which reads the Robots.txt file of a web server and looks at the Disallow entries.
+Rarsero is a free script written in Rust which reads the Robots.txt file of a web server and looks at the Disallow entries.
 The Disallow entries tell the search engines what directories or files hosted on a web server mustn't be indexed.
 For example, "Disallow: /portal/login"